14 Days In Thailand

 Sawadika!
 One of the most pampering destinations in the world, you simply cannot go wrong with a trip Thailand.
-Exotic, diverse and beautifully chaotic – every traveler must make the pilgrimage to Thailand at least once in their lifetime, though I can almost guarantee there will be a return visit.
-Impressive temples and colorful markets await you in the mega-city of Bangkok, while on the outer islands, your decisions will vary from when to get a massage to when exactly to go for that fruit shake?
-While mass tourism has certainly taken away a lot of the charm, this 14 days in Thailand sample itinerary will help you outsmart the bandwagon crowds!
+Exotic, diverse and beautifully chaotic – every traveler must make the pilgrimage to Thailand at least once in their lifetime, though there’s a high chance of return visit.
+Impressive temples and colorful markets await in the mega-city of Bangkok, while on the outer islands, your decisions vary from when to get a massage to when to go for a dip?
+While mass tourism has stripped a lot of charm, this itinerary for spending up to two weeks in Thailand will help stay in front of the bandwagon.

-What’s Included In This 14 Days In Thailand Itinerary?
+What’s Included In This Two Weeks In Thailand Itinerary?

 Several sections make up this guide: